ibm-cloud-docs/cis/glb-setup.md

 You can configure a global load balancer by using the IBM Cloud console and CLI.

-## Configuring global load balancer in the console
+## Configuring a global load balancer in the console
 {: #configure-load-bal-ui}
 {: ui}

-Use the IBM Cloud console to configure global load balancer.
+Use the IBM Cloud console to configure a global load balancer.

 ### Step 1: Configure your global load balancer
 {: #begin-global-load-balancer-configuration}